tinosulzer/travis-ci-latex-pdf/README.md

 #### Con:
 * You need to specify by hand which packages you need, and some may not be available in the package repository or under different names or with other packages as requirements.
 * You need to specify by hand how much times to compile to make sure references, indices and bibtex references work.
+* You need to copy extra build files to each repository, besides the `.travis.yml`.

 Build time example file: 1-2 minutes

 Want this?
 Instructions [below](#pdflatex).

-## 3. TeX Live and pdflatex via tinytex with R.
+## 5. TeX Live and pdflatex via tinytex with R.

 Thanks to [Hugh](https://tex.stackexchange.com/users/18414/hugh) for pointing out this option.